-Equity in earnings (losses) of affiliates and minority interests was a loss of \$1.0 million and a gain of \$0.3 million for the three months ended January 31, 2009 and 2008, respectively.
+During the second quarter of 2009, we had no significant loss or gain on equity in earnings (losses) of affiliates and minority interests.
+During the second quarter of 2008, we recorded a loss of \$1.0 million on equity in earnings (losses) of affiliates and minority interests.
 We have minority holdings in various companies, and the minority interests of other persons in the respective net income of these companies have been recorded as an expense.
-In addition, we incurred other equity losses related to our unconsolidated affiliates.